 - A 40% reduction in data refresh time

-Additional details regarding the efforts of the feature company can be found on the Peeriosity member website, exclusively for members of Peeriosity’s Intelligent Automation research program.
+Additional details regarding the efforts of the featured company can be found on the Peeriosity member website, exclusively for members of Peeriosity’s Intelligent Automation research program.

 iPollingTM Results Review

 Peeriosity’s iPollingTM was used to provide supporting data for the Peercast by asking members to comment on the business problem the Peeriosity member company was hoping to solve when initially implementing Intelligent Automation, with details for the primary long-term objective of the program.

 Regarding the initial business problem, 71% of member companies indicated that cost reduction was the primary reason.
 Of the remaining 29%, 13% reported the primary reason was undefined, with 8% focused on creating capacity, and 8% focused on digital transformation.